aka-org/gcloud-infra/README.md

 Type yes when prompted, finish the re-initialization and the state will be stored remotely.

-### Provisioning resources to evnironments:
+### Provisioning resources to environments:

-Environments should be placed under gcloud_infra/environments/, for reference checkout environments/testing/
+Environments should be placed under gcloud_infra/environments/

+For reference implementation and configuration check environments/testing/

-Move to the environment directory
+Move to the environment directory, for example
 ```bash
 cd gcloud_infra/environments/testing
 ```